mlswg/mls-protocol/draft-barnes-mls-protocol.md

 to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.

-The Application secret MUST be refreshed on a regular basis, independently from the Group root secret updates.
-This is for two main reasons: the first is to improve FS and PCS guarantees for the messages if an Application AEAD key gets compromised;
+The Application secret MUST be rotated for each Application message, independently from the Group secret updates, in order to provide stronger cryptographic security properties for messages.
+This secret is used to derive AEAD encryption keys and IVs used to encrypt and decrypt Application messages.
-the second is to avoid key exhaustion from AEAD encrypting more data under the same keys than expected by the encryption scheme.

-The Application secret MUST be rotated for each Application message.
-Since Application AEAD keys are also automatically updated at each Group operation.
+Since Application AEAD keys are also automatically updated at each Group operation, the AEAD key exhaustion bound applies on a per message basis.
 In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with IV and keys generated from the same Application secrets.